heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 The ship sensors can tell me where I am relative to the planet, but in order to land this ship, I need to know where I'm going.
 A little knowledge of orbital mechanics is all it takes to turn basic information into something useful.
 Time to get started.

 ### Orbits 101
 *Author's Note: If you haven't read the first article 'taking control' on interfacing with the spacecraft, do that now.
 I'm using python numpy for the matrix math and mayavi for the plotting.
-Both can easily be installed with pip.*
+Both can easily be installed with pip.
+I assume you know a bit about vectors.*

 It turns out, there isn't a lot of information needed to plot basic orbits.
 A long time ago, a smart guy called Newton figured it out.
 He formulated Newton's Law of Universal Gravitation: